FLORIBERT BWANA CHUI

 Floribert Bwana Chui

 Floribert believed in the strength of reconciliation which fosters the encounter among people.
 He did not neglect his education, which completed with a degree in Economics in 2006, while he was assisting street kids too.
 Then he got a job in Kinshasa, at the Office Congolais de Contrôle (Occ), the Congolese agency that checks the quality of the goods which go through Congo.
 Soon after Floribert was transferred to Goma, where his parents, his fiancée, his friends and so many street kids he knew lived.
-There his responsibility increased, fist of all, before his conscience as a believer: doing his job he felt that people’s life and health depended on his choices.
-In his capacity of claim agent he had to impound and destroy the foodstuffs which get into Congo coming from Rwanda through the Goma customs barriers without the health and commercial requirements existing under the law.
+There his responsibility increased, first of all, before his conscience as a believer: doing his job he felt that people’s life and health depended on his choices.
+In his role of damage commissioner, he is called upon to seize and destroy foodstuffs entering Congo from Rwanda through the customs barriers in Goma lacking the legal hygienic and commercial requirements..
 Honesty, nourished by faith.

 Floribert found courage in faith.
-In the pages of Floribert’s Bible a passage is marked which must have inspired him: “He answered them: ‘Stop collecting more than what is prescribed’.
+A passage is marked in the pages of Floribert’s Bible.
+It must have inspired him: “He answered them: ‘Stop collecting more than what is prescribed’.
 Soldiers also asked him: ‘And what is that we should do?’
 He told them: ‘Do not practise extortion, do not falsely accuse anyone, and be satisfied with your wages” (Luke 3: 13-14).
 That was a moral imperative for him: do not collect more than what is prescribed.
 He was firmly convinced of that because of his faith.
-So, that way everything was so simple: an honesty revival.
-The silent revolution of the honest people can start from there.
-Floribert’s story teaches that if no one stands against corruption the society can’t survive.
-The greed for money is the root of corruption which leads to look down on law, to sale oneself, to kill the honest ones.
+Everything is so simple that it seems obvious: it is the comeback of honesty.
+The silent revolution of the honest starts here.
+Floribert's life teaches that unless someone starts to rise up against corruption, common history will not be saved.
+For it is the greed for money that is the root of all corruption that leads to flouting laws, selling out for money, and killing the honest.

 Between the end of June and the beginning of July of 2007 Floribert confided to a friend: “I’m under pressure.
 But I don’t want to give in.
 If I didn’t destroy what is harmful to many people’s health, if I accepted to be corrupted, then it would be like I betray everything I believe in, it would be like I accept my own destruction.
 So I’m going on: I stopped a quantity of damaged rise.
 I can’t put the people at risk”.

-He overcame fear with the song La résurrection pour l’ Afrique, dear to the Community of Sant’Egidio which he was part of.
+He overcame fear with the song La résurrection pour l’ Afrique, from the Community of Sant’Egidio which he was part of.
 The African bishops too in 2003 wished that the Christians were “heroes of the bloodless fight for the national reconstruction”.
 Particularly, for the Congolese bishops the ‘national reconstruction’ must go through the fight against corruption.
-That is also a Christian fight, fought with the weapons of faith only: friendship, reconciliation, truth, responsibility, construction of the common good.
-Floribert was walking in faith on the path led by the Community of Sant’Egidio’s charisma.
-He had been attracted by the strength of dialogue which had been able to gain peace in Mozambique.
+That is Christian fight, made with the only weapons of faith: friendship, reconciliation, truth, responsibility, construction of the common good.
+Floribert was walking in faith on the path traced by the Community of Sant’Egidio’s charisma.
+He had been attracted by the strength of dialogue which had achieved peace in Mozambique.
 “The Community managed to reconcile those who had been fighting one another for years”.
-Such a success gave him the force to address the youth of Kigali (Rwanda).
+Such a success gave him the strength to speak to the youth of Kigali (Rwanda).

 In his friends’ hearts